Halsu/halsu-plugins-for-streaming/README.md

 Effects are designed to be stacked - apply blur/glow/CA, then vignette is automatically composited on top.
 For multiple effects, use separate filter instances.

-Blur gamma values are hardcoded per mode for optimal results.
-Diffusion and Glow modes use specific blend modes (lighten/screen) for their characteristic looks.

-Quality slider behavior varies by effect - for blurs it controls sample spacing, for CA it controls gradient smoothness.
-Adjust based on desired look vs. performance trade-off.
+A common use case is to have one instance to blur chromakey background to simulate bokeh, and another instance on final BG + FG composite (Scene source) to add subtle chromatic aberration and vignetting to marry the elements together.

 Vignette operates independently and can be toggled via blend mode without losing settings.
-Modulate Blur modes provide instant depth-of-field effects - no depth maps, no pre-processing, just intuitive radius/falloff/strength controls.

-**Modulate Blur Use Cases:**
-* **Tilt-Shift/Miniatures** (Edge mode): Simulate large format camera with shallow depth.
-Creates toy-like miniature effect.
-* **Portrait Soft Focus** (Center mode): Draw attention to center subject with natural blur falloff at edges.
-* **Product Photography** (Edge mode): Sharp center product, blurred background for professional look.
-* **Dreamy Atmosphere** (Center mode): Soft, ethereal center with sharp detail at edges for stylized looks.

 ---